grafana/agent/docs/sources/flow/reference/cli/run.md

 the "seed node") can either omit the flags that specify peers to join or can try to connect to itself.

-To join or rejoin a cluster, the agent will try to connect to a certain number of peers limited by the `--cluster.max-join-peers` flag.
+To join or rejoin a cluster, {{< param "PRODUCT_NAME" >}} will try to connect to a certain number of peers limited by the `--cluster.max-join-peers` flag.
 This flag can be useful for clusters of significant sizes because connecting to a high number of peers can be an expensive operation.
 To disable this behavior, set the `--cluster.max-join-peers` flag to 0.
-If the value of `--cluster.max-join-peers` is higher than the number of peers discovered, the agent will connect to all of them.
+If the value of `--cluster.max-join-peers` is higher than the number of peers discovered, {{< param "PRODUCT_NAME" >}} will connect to all of them.

 The `--cluster.name` flag can be used to prevent clusters from accidentally merging.
 When `--cluster.name` is provided, nodes will only join peers who share the same cluster name value.